danielcbit/apcctrl/doc/manual/manual.rst

 the address set in the SNMP UPS.

-Connecting APCUPSD to a SNMP UPS
+Connecting APCCTRL to a SNMP UPS
 --------------------------------

 The previous sections describe configuration of the actual SNMP card.
-The remaining sections describe configuration of the APCUPSD to communicate using SNMP Protocol.
+The remaining sections describe configuration of the APCCTRL to communicate using SNMP Protocol.

 To enable the SNMP support it is enough to configure